wavemotion-dave/A7800DS/readme.txt

 Features :
 ----------
  Most things you should expect from an emulator.
-Speed is excellent on the DSi and not great on the older DS-LITE.
-For the DS-LITE you can expect full speed only on a handful of games: Asteroids, Asteroids Deluxe, Astro Blaster, Joust, Robotron, Food Fight, Astro Fighter, Centipede, Galaga, Moon Cresta, Pole Position II, Space Duel, Space Invaders, Ms Pac-Man, Meteor Shower and Time Salvo.
-Pac-Man Collection is close to full-speed as well.
+Speed is excellent on the DSi and less great on the older DS-LITE.
+For the DS-LITE you can expect full speed only on about half of the 7800 library.
+The more traditional games (think: Asteroids, Astro Blaster, Robotron, Food Fight, Centipede, Pac-Man Collection, etc) will all run great.
+The really big bankswitched games will struggle on the older DS-LITE/PHAT hardware.

  Add highscore.rom for 7800 High Score saving.
 This can be in /roms/bios, /data/bios
  or in the same directory as the emulator.

 Philosophy :
 ----------
- For this particular emulator, I'm not striving for emulation accuracy - the goal is to get as many games as close to perfectly playable as possible.
+ For this particular emulator, I'm not striving for perfect emulation accuracy - the goal is to get as many games as close to perfectly playable as possible.
 Nothing else matters if the game won't run at near full speed with all the gameplay in-tact.
 Minor screen glitches or minor sound issues are secondary to making sure the game will actually run.
  If you're looking for a highly accurate emulator for the 7800 ProSystem, this isn't it - try MAME/MESS.
 But if you're looking to enjoy some classic 7800 console goodness on your DS/DSi then you've come to the right place!

- Be warned, the emulation of the ProSystem is tricky as there are several CPU-like elements that need to be emulated (6502, TIA, RIOT, Pokey Chip) and the DS-LITE just doesn't have the horsepower to do it properly so only the smallest non-Pokey games will run (Asteroids, Centipede, Joust, Meteor Shower, Moon Cresta, Ms Pac Man).
- The DSi will run most games at near full speed or beyond - with much higher emulation compatibility.

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V3.4 : 5-Feb-2022 by wavemotion-dave
+  * Frameskip rendering improved by more than 10% - making more DS-LITE games playable!
+  * Minor improvements to touch-screen key handling and other code cleanups.

 V3.3 : 4-Feb-2022 by wavemotion-dave
   * Squeezed out another frame of performance.
   * Super Skateboardin' graphics fixed.